 If you have high blood pressure and a painful condition such as osteoarthritis, which requires regular non-steroidal anti-inflammatory painkiller, whatever you do, avoid taking ibuprofen.
 Talk to your doctor about whether or not another type of painkiller might suit you better.

 Bear in mind that pain, in itself, can raise blood pressure, so it is important to find a safe way to control your symptoms.
 A topical pain-relieving cream or gel is worth trying, for example.
-The amount of diclofenac absorbed through the skin when using a Voltarol gel is a drop in teh ocean compared to the amount absorbed into teh circulation when taken by mouth.
+The amount of diclofenac absorbed through the skin when using a Voltarol gel is a drop in the ocean compared to the amount absorbed into the circulation when taken by mouth.
+Having said that, read the Voltarol Emulgel Patient Information Leaflet within the pack carefully, as applying the gel to multiple sites is not recommended, and the area covered is usually just the zie from 1 penny to a 2 pence piece!
+If you overuse Voltarol Gel, your blood pressure could well go up so monitor it carefully.
 Paracetamol is also effective for some people, but not for others.

 Whenever you start a new medicine (or supplement) it’s vitally important to monitor your blood pressure regularly to see if your hypertensive control changes.

 If your blood pressure is raised, self-monitoring is key to maintaining good control.

 Click here for advice on choosing a blood pressure monitor to use at home.

 Image credits: pixabay